jamulussoftware/jamuluswebsite/wiki/en/Installation-for-Linux.md

 With JACK or PipeWire configured, launch Jamulus.

-If you have any problems setting up, first check [the troubleshooting page](Client-Troubleshooting).
+If you have any problems, first check [the troubleshooting page](Client-Troubleshooting).

 ## All installed?